 Duplicate Finder 2 March 2026 5 min read Updated 27 March 2026

-How to Find and Remove Duplicate Products in Your Shopify Store | AssetScope
+Find and Remove Duplicate Shopify Products | AssetScope

 Duplicate products accumulate in Shopify stores the same way technical debt accumulates in codebases — gradually, invisibly, and then all at once.
 A product is duplicated to create a variant.
 An import runs twice.
 A VA creates a product that already exists.
 Over time, a well-used Shopify store can have dozens of duplicate or near-duplicate product listings.
 Each one dilutes your catalogue quality, splits SEO equity across multiple URLs, and creates a confusing storefront experience.